SifiFox/nextblog/README.md

-# Simple blog used NextJs and Sanity
+# Simple blog used NextJs, TypeScript and Sanity